 1) Fully Managed DevOps as a Service:

-End-to-end DevOps services are included.
-Here, the outsourcing provider collaborates with your own staff to develop, test, and deploy cloud-based infrastructure and applications continuously and automatically.
-The DevOps engineers assist your business in creating procedures from the beginning (including the four continuous stages of the DevOps workflow) and even implementing the DevOps practices to work with your current infrastructure and user needs.
+End to end DevOps services are included.
+Here, the outsourcing provider collaborates with your own staff to develop, test, and deploy cloud based infrastructure and applications continuously and automatically.
+The DevOps engineers assist your business in creating procedures from the beginning (including the four continuous stages of the DevOps workflow) and in implementing DevOps practices that work with your current infrastructure and user needs.

 2) DevOps Consultancies: